narnolddd/FETA3/README.md

 ## Contact

 If you have questions, comments, ideas or are having bugs, please don't hesitate to get in touch.
+Drop me an email at n.a.arnold@qmul.ac.uk

 # Building and running